Horatio is an online writer with over six years experience covering topics related to the travel industry and the auto industry.

 Everybody was doing badly, but AMC was doing the worst.
-The Arab oil embargo had actually meant AMC increased sales by 15% against an industry fall of 21% as customers scrambled for small cars, but then the company had been crippled by a three week strike in the September.
+The Arab oil embargo had actually meant AMC increased sales by 15% against an industry fall of 21% as customers scrambled for small cars, but then the company had been crippled by a three-week strike.

 Not to mention the upside-down bathtub.